microsoft/pxt/docs/blog/microbit/2021-release.md

 ## Text coding not available in Windows app

 Now that one-click downloads are supported with the web version of MakeCode, this release starts the journey to deprecate the Windows 10 app.
-You can no longer use the text editor in the app, and we will stop updating the app by the 2022 release next June.
+You can no longer use the text editor in the app, and update support for the app will stop after the 2022 release next June.

 ![No text editing message](/static/blog/microbit/2021-release/no-text-editing.png)